There’s a mind-boggling array of digital marketing options available to you, so how do you choose those most appropriate to your brand?

 5. Content marketing

 This is an effective strategy where you publish and distribute valuable content, such as guides and blogs, to attract, acquire and engage with your target audience.
 51% of B2B buyers rely more on content to research and make B2B purchasing decisions than they did a year ago – so don’t let a lack of content get in the way of valuable sales.

 6. Video marketing

-Online video is becoming increasingly popular, so your marketing agency may suggest creating a number of informative and/or entertaining videos to engage with your audience.
+Implementing online video as part of your marketing strategy increases conversion rates.
+Your marketing agency may suggest creating a number of informative and/or entertaining videos to engage with your audience.

 7. Social media